cchitsiang/awesome-stars/topics.md

 ## css

+- [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
+Biome offers formatter and linter, usable via CLI and LSP.
 - [yangshun/front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - ⚡️ Front End interview preparation materials for busy engineers
 - [novuhq/novu](https://github.com/novuhq/novu) - Open-Source Notification Platform.
 Embeddable Notification Center, E-mail, Push and Slack Integrations.
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.